1. Introduction

 20. Schembri – 481

-The most apparent and admittedly fascinating observation one can make is that this inventory almost mirrors the frequency list stemming from the local 2005 Census.
-This intriguing symmetry only confirms that the great families of Malta are basically also those prevailing in Australia.
-To put it in other words, the microcosmic sampling of Maltese emigrants in Australia has proved to be an almost perfect replica of the local anthroponymic scenario.
-The top ten in Malta are incredibly the same top ten in Australia, only following a slightly different placing order.
-Out of the local 20 highest ranking surnames, 17 feature in the Australian roll.
-The three anomalous surnames (Gauci, Gatt, and Portelli), after all, are placed 22nd, 24th, and 32nd respectively in Malta.
-Portelli is incidentally the fifth commonest surname in Gozo.
+The most apparent and admittedly fascinating observation one can make is that this inventory almost mirrors the frequency list from the local 2005 Census.
+This intriguing symmetry simply confirms that the large families of Malta are fundamentally also those that dominate in Australia.
+To put it another way, the microcosmic sampling of Maltese emigrants in Australia has proven to be an almost perfect replica of the local anthroponymic scenario.
+The top ten in Malta is incredibly the same top ten in Australia, showing only a slightly different ranking.
+Of the 20 most widespread names locally, 17 appear in the Australian list.
+The three anomalous names (Gauci, Gatt, and Portelli), are, after all, respectively ranked 22nd, 24th, and 32nd in Malta.
+Portelli is incidentally the fifth most common name in Gozo.

-Speaking of Maltese surnames downunder, it is interesting to observe that some of them have undergone a process of Anglicization.
-That this should be the case need not cause any surprise.
-The new environment which overwhelmingly transformed Australian mores and habits through community living, education, and intermarriage also extends its influence to such minute and apparently inconsequential details as the identification tags used as last names.
-Through the application of the law of minimum effort it has always been customary to shorten long names.
-If a surname is a compound, it is reasonable to reduce it to one of the two elements that compose it.
-In this manner, Azzopardi was clipped to Pardy.
-The same principle applies to polysyllabic family names, explaining the transformation of Buttigieg into Butt.
-In some cases, the alteration just involved the dropping of a final vowel as in Abel (< Abela) and Frend (< Frendo).
-Phonetic respellings were also in evidence: Sherry (< Scerri), Albany (< Albani), Coster (< Costa), However, in some instances, the shift involved varying degrees of arbitrariness as in Baldwin (< Baldacchino), Atkinson (< Aquilina), Bonney (< Bonnici), Bayard (< Bajada), Mack (< Magro), and Finch (< Fenech) (73).
+Speaking of the Maltese names below, it is interesting to note that some of them have undergone a process of anglicization.
+That this should be the case should not cause surprise.
+The new environment which has massively transformed Australian customs and habits through community life, education, and mixed marriages also extends its influence to seemingly innocuous and tiny details such as the identification labels used as family names.
+Through the application of the law of least effort, it has always been customary to shorten long names.
+If a family name is a compound, it is reasonable to reduce it to one of the two elements that compose it.
+In this way, Pardy was extracted from Azzopardi.
+The same principle applies to multi-syllable family names, explaining the transformation of Buttigieg into Butt.
+In some cases, the alteration only involved the dropping of a final vowel as in Abel (< Abela) and Frend (< Frendo).
+Phonetic spellings were also in evidence: Sherry (< Scerri), Albany (< Albani), Coster (< Costa).
+However, in some cases, the change involved varying degrees of arbitrariness as in Baldwin (< Baldacchino), Atkinson (< Aquilina), Bonney (< Bonnici), Bayard (< Bajada), Mack (< Magro), and Finch (< Fenech) (73).

-Anglicization of Maltese (and by default Italian) surnames is realized by the drive of two strong forces converging upon the same goal from opposite directions.
-One force represents the non-Maltese neighbours, employers, foremen, and fellow-workers, who consciously or unconsciously in speech or in writing make Maltese surnames conform to English linguistic patterns, spelling, or individual names or types of names with which they happen to be already acquainted.
-The other force represents settlers of Maltese origin who deliberately change their names or tolerate modifications made by outsiders as a concession to their new milieu.
-There are, of course, some who feel that the anglicized name will eliminate the hurdle of prejudice that they might have to encounter in their social or business relations, and some who erroneously think that an anglicized name will make them better Australians.
+The anglicization of Maltese (and by default Italian) names is achieved through the action of two strong forces converging toward the same goal from opposite directions.
+One force represents the non-Maltese neighbors, employers, foremen, and co-workers, who, consciously or unconsciously in speech or writing, make Maltese patronyms conform to English linguistic patterns, spelling, or to the names of individuals or types of names with which they happen to be already familiar.
+The other force represents the settlers of Maltese origin who deliberately change their names or tolerate the modifications made by outsiders as a concession to their new environment.
+There are, of course, certain people who feel that the anglicized name will eliminate the obstacle of prejudice they might encounter in their social or business dealings, and some who mistakenly think that an anglicized name will make them better Australians.

 2. L.E.
 Attard, 'Maltese Migration: A Historical Perspective', in Proceedings and Report (2000), p.
 7.